Women That Are Manhandling the Plastics Crisis

 So, what’s YOUR thing?
 Science, storytelling, beach cleanup, art, conservation, policy, invention, music?
 To inspire the problem solver in YOU, here are six downright badass women to learn from.

-What They Do: A series of all-women sailing voyages and scientific research mission.
+What They Do: A series of all-women sailing voyages that conduct scientific research.

 Woman in Charge: eXXpedition co-founder Emily Penn sails around the world to change it.
 She takes scientists, filmmakers and interested individuals along with her to research and raise awareness about the plastics crisis.
 On land she creates “upstream solutions” with corporate partners, scientists and government.